klimenko3007/project-weather-app/README.md

 ## The problem

-We used the following tools to achieve the goals:
+I used the following tools to achieve the goals:
 a) Method fetch() to get data from the API;
 b) Method Array.from() to creat arrays of necessary data;
 c) Methods forEach() and map() to iterate through arrays to modify the data and present it in the html file;